Care Bears: Comics

-Between November 1985 and January 1989, the Care Bears appeared in a 20-issue comic book series published by Marvel's Star Comics; the books were drawn by DC Comics artist, Howard Post.
-Issue #13 (from November 13, 1986) featured a crossover with another American Greetings property, the Madballs.
+Between November 1985 and January 1989, the Care Bears appeared in a 20-issue comic book series published under Marvel's Star Comics imprint and featured art by Howard Post.
+Issue #13 (from November 13, 1986) featured a crossover with another American Greetings property, Madballs.

-During the same period, in Great Britain, the Care Bears also appeared in a comic book series published by Marvel UK with artwork by Mario Capaldi.
-The periodic comics were later bundled into hardcover Care Bear Annual books.
-Some of these U.K. comic book issues also had stories and art from the U.S. comic series.
+During the same period, in the United Kingdom, the Care Bears also appeared in a comic book series published by Marvel UK with artwork by Mario Capaldi.
+These periodic comics were later bundled into hardback annual books.
+Some of these UK comic book issues also featured stories and art from the U.S. comic series.

+A comic book based on Care Bears: Unlock the Magic was announced by IDW Publishing in March 2019.
+It was released in July that year.

 Music

-During the 1980's, Kid Stuff Records released several LP's based on the franchise.
-In 1983, five LP's were introduced: Introducing the Care Bears, The Care Bears Care for You, Adventures in Care-a-Lot, The Care Bears' Birthday Party, and The Care Bears' Christmas.
+During the 1980s, Kid Stuff Records released several vinyl LPs based on the franchise.
+Introducing the Care Bears was released in 1982.
+In 1983, four more LPs were also released: The Care Bears Care for You, Adventures in Care-a-Lot, The Care Bears Off To See The World and The Care Bears' Christmas.
+The Care Bears' Birthday Party was released the following year in 1984.
 In 1986, Friends Make Everything Better was released as a promotion with Triaminic cough medicine.
 They also released the soundtrack albums for the first films.
-The albums based on the toys were best sellers in children's music during this time.
+The albums based on the toys were bestsellers in children's music during this time.

-All of the albums from 1983 (except for Birthday Party) featured writing, production, and performance credits from Mark Volman and Howard Kaylan.
+All of the albums from 1982 and 1983 featured writing, production, and performance credits from Mark Volman and Howard Kaylan.
 The soundtrack album from The Care Bears Movie featured songs by Carole King and John Sebastian.

-In the 2002 revival, Madacy Kids released new Care Bear CD's.
-In 2004, Meet the Care Bears, Care Bears Holiday Hugs, Care Bears Christmas Eve, and the Care Bears: Journey to Joke-a-Lot soundtrack album was released.
+During the 2002 revival, Madacy Kids released Care Bears CDs.
+In 2004, Meet the Care Bears, Care Bears Holiday Hugs, Care Bears Christmas Eve, and the Care Bears: Journey to Joke-a-Lot soundtrack album were released.
 In 2005, Care Bears Nighty-Night was released.
 Music students at Roger Williams University were invited to submit to the soundtrack, but such submissions ultimately were not included.